 2. Put down the Budweiser

-“Just the water, ma’am, just the water” - should be every golfer’s mantra, especially during the heat of summer.
+“Just the water, ma’am, just the water” - should be your mantra while playing golf, especially during the heat of summer.
 It may seem obvious that you have to hydrate yourself to battle summer scorchers, but many golfers seem unaware of the dehydrating effects of soda, beer and other alcohol.
 It doesn’t hurt to start hydrating before you even hit the course – water is the key during the heat.

 3. Let the grass grow